kbaseIncubator/kbase-integration-tests/README.md

 In order to perform cross-browser, cross-browser-version, and cross-os testing, a testing service (or a small army of QA testers) is required.

-Although we've set up integration testing through a testing service, this has not be implemented in this project yet.
+Although we've set up integration testing through a testing service, this has not been implemented in this project yet.